I’ve been a staunch WordPress apostle for the past twelve years, and this post may get me labeled as a heretic.

 Heresy is any belief or theory that is at variance with established beliefs or customs of an organization or movement.
 A heretic is a proponent of such claims or beliefs – Wikipedia

-Since Woo Commerce first came on the scene in 2o11, I’ve been using it to create online stores for my clients.
+Since Woo Commerce first came on the scene in 2011, I’ve been using it to create online stores for my clients.
 In 2015, Automattic acquired Woo Themes and Woo Commerce, and since then Woo Commerce has dominated the market now accounting for 42% of all eCommerce sites!

-Shopify was started in 2006 by a couple of Snowboarders frustrated with the options available at the time to sell their boards online.
-They decided to tackle building an eCommerce platform themselves and quickly gave up selling snowboards and went fulltime into software development.
+Shopify was started in 2006 by a couple of snowboarders frustrated with the options available at the time to sell their boards online.
+They decided to tackle building an eCommerce platform themselves and quickly gave up selling snowboards and went full-time into software development.
 By 2008, they became profitable.

 Recent figures show Woo Commerce powering 3,208,435 eCommerce shops while Shopify has half of that 1, 166 638 installations.
 So why have I all but defected from Woo Commerce?

 With Woo Commerce, free is not actually free.
-To run WordPress with Woo Commerce, you need to have a domain name $9 per year, a good web hosting platform which runs 15 – 30 dollars per month.
+To run WordPress with Woo Commerce, you need to have a domain name at $9 per year, a good web hosting platform that runs 15 – 30 dollars per month.
 There’s a fee of about $75 per year to accept credit cards with any payment gateway other than Paypal or Stripe,

 You’ll also need shipping plugins and tax plugins.
 And, if you have variable products and want to display images of the variations, well, that calls for yet another plugin.

 But worse than the purchase price of these plugins is the fact that someone needs to back up and update WordPress, the WordPress theme, Woo Commerce, the Woo Commerce plugins, and do it often.
-Thes updates can be dicey since regularly these plugins have conflicts with each other one, or another plugin has lagged in their updates making it very difficult for most end users to maintain their Woo Commerce websites themselves.
+These updates can be dicey since regularly these plugins have conflicts with each other one, or another plugin has lagged in their updates making it very difficult for most end users to maintain their Woo Commerce websites themselves.

 As you can probably tell, I’ve been getting irritated by all of this.
 And so, I tried Shopify.

-First, I just tried just a little taste of Shopify adding a few client products to Shopify Lite (9.00 per month) and then putting them on my client’s WordPress site with Buy Buttons which quickly turned the WordPress site to a little online store.
+First, I just tried just a little taste of Shopify adding a few client products to Shopify Lite (9.00 per month) and then putting them on my client’s WordPress site with Buy Buttons which quickly turned the WordPress site on a little online store.
 Then I used Shopify Lite to add buy buttons to their Instagram account, which was very cool.